-Two federal class action lawsuits have been filed on behalf of hundreds of ADT customers who recently learned that their accounts with the home security company were compromised by a former employee.
+Two federal class action lawsuits have been filed for hundreds of ADT customers who recently learned that a former employee compromised their accounts with the home security company.
 According to a Dallas Morning News report, the lawsuits came weeks after ADT alerted hundreds of its customers in the Dallas-Fort Worth area that a former employee had unauthorized access to their security systems over the last several years including video streams of in-home cameras.

 Lawsuit Alleges Negligence

 The lawsuits allege that ADT was negligent and breached contracts by failing to provide security.
 Both lawsuits say the employee could view customers’ private and intimate moments when customers were nude or partially clothed.
 The lawsuits state that moments that were believed to be private and inside the “sanctity of the home are now voyeuristic entertainment for a third party.”